akka/akka/akka-docs/src/main/paradox/stream/stream-parallelism.md

 other hand it is not possible to fry both sides of the same pancake at the same time, so the two sides have to be fried in sequence.

-It is also possible to organize parallelized stages into pipelines.
+It is also possible to organize parallelized operators into pipelines.
 This would mean employing four chefs:

  * the first two chefs prepare half-cooked pancakes from batter, in parallel, then putting those on a large enough flat surface.